SOUTH BEND – A few sharp exchanges punctuated Wednesdays mostly pedestrian and repetitive governors debate.

-Democrat John Gregg, who served six years as Indiana House Speaker before leaving the legislature in 2002 to practice law full-time, said he would use highway trust fund dollars to leverage private dollars – raising $3.5 billion to aid Indiana’s roads, bridges and rail.
+Democrat John Gregg, who served six years as Indiana House speaker before leaving the legislature in 2002 to practice law full time, said he would use highway trust fund dollars to leverage private dollars – raising $3.5 billion to aid Indianas roads, bridges and rail lines.

 That would create 97,000 good-paying jobs, he claimed.

 He is finishing his sixth term in the U.S. Congress.
-Prior to that he ran a conservative think tank in central Indiana and operated a statewide radio show.
+Before that he ran a conservative think tank in central Indiana and hosted a statewide radio show.

 Pence has a commanding lead in all polls that have been publicly released.
 He also has a money edge – raising millions more than Gregg.